q3769/chunk4j/README.md

 public class Chunk implements Serializable {

     /**
-     * Maximum data byte size a chunk can hold.
+     * Maximum data byte byteSize a chunk can hold.
      */
-    int byteCapacity;
+    Capacity capacity;

     /**
      * The group ID of the original data blob.
 All chunks in the same group share the same group ID.